A guidebook titled 'UK Charity Regulations 2025' lies open to a compliance checklist.

 Duty 5: Act with Reasonable Care and Skill

-Duty 6: Ensure Your Charity is Accountable
+Duty 6: Ensure Your Charity Is Accountable

 Accountability is about transparency and demonstrating that your charity is well-run and effective.
 You are accountable to the public, your donors, your beneficiaries, and the Charity Commission.
 This involves complying with statutory reporting requirements, such as filing your annual return and accounts on time, and being open about your work.
+Sayer Vincent, a leading charity audit firm, emphasises in its trustee resources that transparent reporting is one of the strongest signals of good governance.

-Proactive Governance: Building a Robust Policy Framework
+Proactive Governance: Building a Robust Charity Policy Framework

 Following the rules is one thing; proactive governance involves creating a framework of clear policies to guide decision-making, manage risk, and ensure consistency.
 Policies translate your legal duties into practical, day-to-day instructions for your staff and volunteers.